mikenye/docker-youtube-dl/README.md

 * `CPUS`: the number of CPUs to constrain the docker container to.
 This may be required to prevent impacting system performance if transcoding takes place.
 If not, the `--cpus` argument can be completely omitted.
 * `/path/to/netrc`: the path to the file containing your youtube credentials, see above.
 * `/path/to/youtube/subscriptions`: the path where videos will be saved.
-* `/path/to/youtube-dl.conf`: the path to your `youtube-dl.conf` file, where settings such as output file naming, quality, etc can be determined.
+* `/path/to/youtube-dlc.conf`: the path to your `youtube-dlc.conf` file, where settings such as output file naming, quality, etc can be determined.
-* `/path/to/logs/youtube-dl.err`: the path to the error log, if desired
+* `/path/to/logs/youtube-dlc.err`: the path to the error log, if desired
-* `/path/to/logs/youtube-dl.log`: the path to the application log, if desired
+* `/path/to/logs/youtube-dlc.log`: the path to the application log, if desired

 Notes:

 * `--rm` is given so the container is destroyed when execution is finished.
 This will prevent your drive from slowly filling up with exited containers.
-* `--name youtube-dl-cron` is given so that multiple instances are not started by cron.
+* `--name youtube-dlc-cron` is given so that multiple instances are not started by cron.
 In the event the previous container is still running, docker will simply exit with an error that the container name is already taken.
-* `--dateafter now-5days` is given to limit youtube-dl to only download recent videos.
+* `--dateafter now-5days` is given to limit youtube-dlc to only download recent videos.
 Feel free to adjust as required.
 * `--limit-rate` is given to prevent impacting your internet connection.
 Feel free to adjust as required.

 In the example above, a configuration file is used.
 This allows us to easily add commands to select a specific quality, and name the videos with a specific format.
 For example, to download the videos into a format recognised by Plex, you could use the following: